 Vital Dollar may receive compensation from companies, products, and services covered on our site.
 For more details, please read about how we make money.

 We’re going to look at some of the best ETFs for the long-term growth of your wealth.
-For those investing for retirement or other long-term goals, ETFs can be an excellent buy-and-hold asset.
+ETFs can be an excellent buy-and-hold asset for those investing for retirement or other long-term goals.
+Essentially, you’ll get a portfolio of growth stocks with a single fund.

 The purpose of this article is to highlight some ETFs that may be a good fit for long-term investors.
 This is not investment advice.
-If you have questions about your own finances, be sure to seek personalized help from a financial professional.
+If you have questions about your finances, seek personalized help from a financial professional.

 How to Invest in ETFs